IsmoilovMusoxon/IsmoilovMusoxon/README.md

 - 👋 Hi, I’m @IsmoilovMusoxon
-- 👀 I’m interested in Competetove Programming
+- 👀 I’m interested in Competitive Programming
 - 🌱 I’m currently learning Pyhthon
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me WhatsApp: 998996107375, Telegram: @MusoxonIsmoilov